Automorphisms of the Torelli complex for the one-holed genus two surface

 \begin{proof} Choose representatives $A,\ldots, F$ of $a,\ldots, f$, respectively, such that any two of them intersect minimally.
 Let $R$ denote the component of $S_B$ homeomorphic to $S_{1, 2}$.
 Since $A$ is a BP in $R$ and is disjoint from $F$, the intersection $F\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are non-separating in $R$.
 Let $l_F$ be a component of $F\cap R$.
 Since $C$ is an h-curve in $R$ and is disjoint from $D$, the intersection $D\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are separating in $R$.
 Let $l_D$ be a component of $D\cap R$.
 We find a desired curve $a_0$ in the following two cases individually: (1) There exists a component of $E\cap R$ which is separating in $R$.
 (2) There exists no component of $E\cap R$ that is separating in $R$.

 In case (1), since $E\cap R$ is disjoint from $D\cap R$, any component of $E\cap R$ that is separating in $R$ is isotopic to $l_D$.
 Let $l_E^0$ be a component of $E\cap R$ which is separating in $R$.
 Since $E\cap R$ is disjoint from $F\cap R$, the arc $l_E^0$ is disjoint from $l_F$.
-As described in Figure \ref{fig-arc} (a), we can find the unique component of $A$ disjoint from $l_E^0$.
+As drawn in Figure \ref{fig-arc} (a), we can find the unique component of $A$ disjoint from $l_E^0$.